ring-buffer/Red_Team_Notes/Windows-HTB-Boxes/Sense HTB.md

 The directories which says `301` above were all printing HTML text that says `404 not found` upon trying.

-The file `system-user.txt` reveals the credentals
+The file `system-user.txt` reveals the credentials.

 ![](sense_web0.png)

-On the web `https://10.10.10.60/`, the credentials works. the password that I guessed was `pfsense`
+On the web `https://10.10.10.60/`, the credentials works. the password that I guessed was `pfsense`.

 ![](sense_web1.png)
 ###### `pfSense < 2.1.4 - 'status_rrd_graph_img.php' Command Injection`